 Some of these tips are intuitively understood and some not so much.
 This one definitely belongs to the second category.
 It all boils down to one thing, essentially: if you’ve never lost customers because you’re too expensive, you’re probably too cheap!

-Your users will be happy to pay for a service that solves their actual pain point, so it is just as important for them as it is for you to make sure you are doing well and you are not going to shut down tomorrow leaving them on their own with their problems.
+Your users will be happy to pay for a service that solves their actual pain point, so it’s just as important for them as it’s for you to make sure you’re doing well and you’re not going to shut down tomorrow leaving them on their own with their problems.

-If you do get those complaints it’s tempting to give in and want to lower your prices, but the answer is usually not that your prices are too high, your value isn’t good enough.
+If you do get those complaints, it’s tempting to give in and want to lower your prices, but the answer is usually not that your prices are too high, it’s that your value isn’t good enough.
 And the good news is that you can address it!
 You have a developer team that can make sure that your product answers the real needs people face.

 Offer short, on-point demos

 SaaS sales is a long process.
-Actually, it never stops since your customer is there, with you, online, and there’s always a possibility to upsell, but that’s not the whole story.
+Actually, it never stops since your customer is there, with you, online, and there’s always a possibility to upsell.
+But that’s not the whole story.
 It’s very important to have a sound education process going on because SaaS products aren’t generally known as being an easy thing to use.
-You will want to offer demo sessions to your customers in order to teach them how to use the product, feel comfortable with it, be less dependent on the support and feel backed at the same time.
+You’ll want to offer demo sessions to your customers in order to teach them how to use the product, feel comfortable with it, be less dependent on the support and feel backed at the same time.

 The on-boarding process needs a lot of thought

-Instinctively you probably know that onboarding is important.
+Instinctively, you probably know that onboarding is important.
 But factually, do you know why?
-We are here to shed some light on it.
+We’re here to shed some light on it.
 Think of a time when you joined a gym only to stop going after a month and cancel your membership after 2 or 3 months of hating yourself for having little motivation.
 Now think about how it can be translated into a software sales scenario.
-It’s likely that if you have a good initial acquisition process many people will be signing up for trials and even buying subscriptions, but how to make sure they stay and all the cost of acquisition doesn’t go to waste?
+It’s likely that if you have a good initial acquisition process, many people will be signing up for trials and even buying subscriptions.
+But how to make sure they stay and all the cost of acquisition doesn’t go to waste?
 You need to make sure people understand your product.
 The complexity of the onboarding process will depend on the complexity of your product.
 It can be done in one email or call if the product is pretty simple or could mean demo-sessions for new customers, or even an entire cycle of a combination of emails, calls, good feedback generation, demos and webinars for the particularly complex products.